Set yourself up for mealtime success by being realistic and prepared. This simple Meal Planning Guide will show you how. Free Printable!

 3. Since I keep my meals simple, I’m usually in the kitchen for 30 minutes max at a time.
 I love my kitchen, but I don’t want to spend all day there!

 4. Generally, I stick to recipes that are familiar to me.
 Even better, I love preparing meals when I don’t even have to “read” a recipe.
 However, at least a few times a month I do like to try something new.
 I know a recipe is a keeper when it’s quick, tasty and (mostly) healthy.

 5. First thing in the morning I quickly review the plan for the day and do whatever I can ahead of time.
-It’s especially important to know if something needs to marinate for a few hours.
+It’s especially important to know if something needs to marinate or thaw.

 6. I try to prepare as much as I can right after I return from the grocery store.
-For example, fruit or veggies that need to be washed or cut-up, snack mixes that I distribute into containers for the week, or yogurt parfaits for breakfast.
-I find that if I don’t take the time to get some of this prep done right away, I’ll procrastinate, get busy, and never come back to do it!
+For example, fruit or veggies that need to be washed or cut-up, snack mixes that I distribute into containers for the week or prepping yogurt parfaits for breakfast.
+I find that if I don’t take the time to get some of this prep done right away, I’ll get busy and never come back to do it!
 If I know I’m not going to have the time then I may take advantage of the pre-cut, ready-to-go items at the grocery store.

 7. I always prepare lunches the day before so they are ready to grab and go when everyone is heading out in the morning.

 8. Being prepared with the right tools and ingredients is key to success.
 I always read every step of the recipe before starting to ensure I have everything I need.
 I get everything out on the counter so that I’m ready to go.